blinkk/degu/README.md

 ```

 The dev command will basically do typescript watch (tsc -w)
-and also run the examples project (basically npm start).
+and also run the examples project (basically npm start) and run jest (unit testing).

 ## Test